 We use best practices for global privacy and data protection to help you operate securely within OneQA.
 These security protections and control processes are independently validated by third-party independent assessments.

 We use strong encryption for the content in transit and at rest.
 These features include:

 - Data encryption capabilities available in AWS storage (S3 Amazon Simple Storage Service) and database service (RDS Amazon Relational Database Service).

 - AWS Key Management to secure access to our APIs.

 OneQA classifies customer data into two categories: customer content and account information.

 We define account information as information about a customer that a customer provides to us in connection with the creation or administration of a customer account.
 For example, account information includes names, usernames, phone numbers, email addresses, and eventually billing information associated with a customer account.
 The information practices described in the Fluke Privacy Notice apply to account information.

 Who controls customer content?

-Customer maintain ownership of their content.
+Customer maintains ownership of their content.
 We do not access or use customer content for any purpose without customer consent.
 We never use customer content or derive information from it for marketing or advertising.

 As a customer, you maintain full control of your content and responsibility for configuring access to OneQA service and resources.
-We provide an encrypted access to our login secured customer portal for Access Management.
+We provide an encrypted access to our login-secured customer portal for Access Management.
 We do not access or use your content for any purpose without your consent.
 We never use your content or derive information from it for marketing or advertising.